ecs160ss12019/FastInvSqrt/README.md

 <p> Has some experience in mobile development, but no experience in game development.
 I hope I can learn a lot from creating this Android game!<p>

 ### Mohamed Sayed
 <p> New at Java programming but has experience in web development and creating small games using other languages.
-Excited to develop and work on this project! </p>
+Excited to develop and work on this project while taking this class! </p>